Canadian Smart Home Technology and Security Store

 HOMETROLLER OR HOMESEER

 Homeseer is available as a software product, or embedded in one of their Hometroller smart hubs.
 Those who prefer not to set up a 24/7 computer and windows updates can use Hometroller.
 Hometroller-Plus and Hometroller-Pro can support Insteon.
 Hometroller stores all programming and runs all logic locally, it's not cloud dependant.
 Hometroller natively supports ZWave and it can work with Insteon.
 You'll need a 2413U, 2413S, 2448 USB interface or Insteon Hub to enable Insteon support and the "Mark Sandler Insteon Plug-In" is the way to go.
 For Insteon Hub users this is a great option.
-DO NOT factory reset your hub as it may not be recoverable.

 HOME ASSISTANT SOFTWARE